chnihy/selenium_indeed_job_app/README.md

 Or you could just put the authorization somewhere in the main app file

 ### More automation coming soon:
-- get complete list of jobs from last X num of days
-- Filter out jobs that don't feature exact search terms
 - Automatically apply to jobs with Indeed easy apply